 The modern Automatic Number Plate Recognition (ANPR) system captures images of vehicle number plates, then reads and cross-checks them with databases of vehicles connected with criminal activity.

-In the UK, ANPR is used to track and deal with:
+In the UK, ANPR camera network is used to track and deal with:

 - Stolen vehicles